 AUSTIN (KXAN) — The Austin Police Department held a briefing Friday afternoon after a SWAT response turned into a police shooting near the 6100 block of Fairway St., which is close to East Riverside Drive and Montopolis Drive.

-APD said officers responded to a disturbance call at approximately 9:20 a.m., but it was upgraded to a gun hotshot call because the man involved had a gun.
+APD said officers responded to a disturbance call at about 9:20 a.m., but it was upgraded to a gun hotshot call, because the man involved had a gun.

 Officers were dispatched and found an unidentified 29-year-old Hispanic man outside in the street with a gun in his hand.

-APD said officers attempted to de-escalate the situation, but they were not successful.
+APD said officers tried to de-escalate the situation, but they were not successful.